bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

-What is variable `got`?
+What should variable `got` be?
+In other words, how do we access the results of our function?

 Our first design choice is to have a function called `amOrPm()` that returns the string "AM" or "PM".

-To get moving, that's all it will do right now:
+To get moving, let's make it always return "AM":

 ```golang
 func TestAMBeforeNoon(t *testing.T) {